 - 15.2.1.
 Identification of the types of vendors who may have access to institutionally owned information and information resources; - 15.2.2.
 Standardized processes and lifecycle management for vendor relationships; - 15.2.3.
 Processes for monitoring and controlling the access to information and information resources; - 15.2.4.
-Security awareness training and awareness for personnel involved in acquisitions regarding applicable policies, processes and procedures; and - 15.2.5.
+Cybersecuirty/information security awareness training at the beginning of contract terms as well as any renewal with completion tracked IT Security; - 15.2.5.
+Awareness for personnel involved in acquisitions regarding applicable policies, processes, and procedures; and

+15.2.6.
 Awareness training for the organization's personnel interacting with vendor personnel regarding appropriate rules of engagement and behavior based on the type of vendor and the level of vendor access to the organization's systems and information.